FRIENDS OF TRENT COUNTRY PARK

-All members are encouraged to report anything untoward in the park direct to LBE.
+All members are encouraged to report anything in the park that requires attention by LBE.
 On the Enfield Council website is a “REPORT IT“ feature which leads to a parks section.
-Copy the Friends to ensure a proper follow-up.
 LBE promises to scrutinise all reports and take appropriate action.
 Site details:

 Trent Park is operated to standards set out in key documents as follows:

-Park Plan: a detailed description of aims for our park, agreed between LBE and the Friends can be viewed at:
+Park Plan: a detailed description of aims for our park, agreed between LBE and the Friends is due for update can be viewed at: